-The fashion industry is still the second-largest polluter globally after the oil industry.
+The fashion industry is one of the largest polluters globally.
 Luckily, talented filmmakers decided to drive change and spread awareness of environmental and social issues with documentaries on sustainable fashion.

 The rise of fast fashion over the last 20 years made consumers consider clothes as disposable commodities.
 The overproduction and overconsumption of cheaply made clothing produce tons of waste, pollution, and carbon emissions every year.